Sugar (2008 film): Production

 Anna Boden and Ryan Fleck wrote the screenplay after researching about many Dominican immigrants who arrive in America to play in minor league towns, saying: "The stories we heard were so fascinating that it became what we were writing before we'd even decided it was our next project".

 The film was shot on location in Davenport, and Burlington, two cities in the state of Iowa, about 70 miles apart from each other.
 The movie poster features the Centennial Bridge, which spans the Mississippi River, at Davenport.
 The movie itself has several shots of downtown Burlington, including the charred remains of the First Methodist Church, which had burned down due to arson months before filming began.

 Release

 Sugar was acquired by Sony Pictures Classics and was released on April 3, 2009 in Los Angeles and New York City.

 Sugar was released on DVD and Blu-Ray for home video in September 2009.
 The physical and streaming releases were edited down to a PG-13 rating (from the original R theatrical rating) and run 114 minutes rather than the theatrical 120.

 Critical response

 Sugar received positive reviews from critics.

-The review aggregator website Rotten Tomatoes reports a 93% approval rating with an average rating of 7.77/10 based on 137 reviews.
-The website's consensus reads, "Sugar is an exceptionally-crafted film — part sports flick, part immigrant tale — with touching and poignant drama highlighted by splendid performances."
-Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, gives the film an average score of 82 based on 26 reviews, indicating "universal acclaim."
+Metacritic, which uses a weighted average, assigned the film a score of 82 out of 100, based on 26 critics, indicating "universal acclaim".
 The American Film Institute also named the film among its Top 10 for 2009.

 It was scheduled to compete in the Dramatic Competition at the 2008 Sundance Film Festival.
 It was also a Spotlight film in the 2008 Hamptons International Film Festival.